 Welcome to the Europe Asia Security Forum.

-Detailed reasons for this blog’s existence are explained in pages under the ‘About’ tab.
-In short, it exists to fill a gap.
 There is lots of comment about Asian Security in the English language media, but much of it comes from an American perspective.
-Some of it is very worthwhile, but as I come from the UK and currently live in Brussels I am also interested in what my fellow Europeans have to say.
+Some of it is very worthwhile, but as I come from the UK and currently live in Geneva I am also interested in what my fellow Europeans have to say.

 It seems they have more to say than was formerly the case and some of it is worth sharing.
 As important, Asians have things to say about European security and we could do worse than listen to them in addition to our traditional interlocutors.
 Since this blog was launched at the end of 2011, we have heard more about how European security is connected to Asian security.
 We have heard about the ‘European Pivot‘, and there have been calls from the US and from Asia for Europeans to get involved more directly in Asian security.